sraosha47/django-projects/README.md

 I asked some friends who are actual developers which languages and frameworks I should use.
 I ignored them all and chose Django.
 Mainly because I prefer Python to JavaScript or any derivatives of it.

 I like it so far and have learned a lot.
-So I might continue creating new apps for my first project 'Adultung', or I might even start with some new Django projects.
+So I might continue creating new apps for my first project 'Adulting', or I might even start with some new Django projects.
 Who knows.

 ## Projects